sharminhossainbd/sharminhossainbd.github.io/_pages/about.md

 cultivating a culture of collaborative learning.
 - Shared insights and experiences through writing on Medium, where two of my posts were featured in the Marketing and Growth Hacking publication, showcasing my emerging skills in content creation and digital marketing.
+- Solve SQL problems on LeetCode to continuously improve query optimization and performance tuning skills.